liz-arzamazov/exersice/README.md

 # Exercise

-This exercise was created using Angular, if it isn't installed, run this to install it globally:
+This exercise was created using Angular, if it isn't installed run this to install it globally:

 ```
 npm install -g @angular/cli